WiseLibs/better-sqlite3/docs/api.md

 ### new Database(*path*, [*options*])

 Creates a new database connection.
 If the database file does not exist, it is created.
 This happens synchronously, which means you can start executing queries right away.
+You can create an [in-memory database](https://www.sqlite.org/inmemorydb.html) by passing `":memory:"` as the first argument.

 Various options are accepted:

-- `options.memory`: open an in-memory database, rather than a disk-bound one (default: `false`).

 - `options.readonly`: open the database connection in readonly mode (default: `false`).